 Several factors made my decision to slack-pack today an easy one.
-One, my package of extra food had not arrived but was likey to come today.
-Mail is apparently only delivered 3 times a week here: M, W, F. Second, the forecast was for some more unsettled weather today.
-Third, both Wired and WhyNot did a version of this plan in order to wait out the weather and/or line up schedules, so I got the inspiration from them.
+One, my package of extra food had not yet arrived but was likely to come today.
+Mail is apparently only delivered 3 times a week here: M, W, F. Second, the forecast was for some more unsettled weather.
+Third, WhyNot did a version of this plan in order to wait out the weather, so I got the inspiration from her.
 I would leave most of my stuff at the backpacker and do just a 21 km road/farm section to the Pelorus Bridge, then hitch back.

-I woke up early as usual but tried to go back to sleep.
+I woke up early as usual and tried to go back to sleep.
 It didn’t work.
 As comfortable as I was in the bed, I just wanted to get moving.
 I also wanted to take advantage of the lull in wifi demand.
-It was really slow last night, as everyone was probably trying to stream or skype.
-In the kitchen, I was surprised to find Finnish Ann (sausagefingers) already skyping.
+It was really slow last night, as everyone was probably trying to stream or Skype.
+In the kitchen, I was surprised to find Finnish Anna (sausagefingers) already skyping.
 It’s the only time that lines up with her relatives in Finland, so she had gotten up early for the wifi too.

 Later, I caught up with Simon and Hannah at the cafe.
 Another TA hiker named Kirsten showed up there, too, along with Kiwi Dan.
 Lots of new faces, which is fun.
 It’s such a small town that it’s easy to find all the others.

 I didn’t set off from town until 11 am but I felt energized after having a meat pie.
 The weather was actually quite nice and the temperatures a lot cooler.
 Today was the first day in a long time, if ever on this trip, that I felt the need to put my jacket on if I wasn’t moving.
 This feels like the NZ I remember.